 - Press and hold down the volume up key and the Power key until your device vibrates three times, then release the keys.
 The device turns off automatically.

 - After the device is turned off, restart your device by pressing the power key.

 To test the proximity sensor

-- On the tab, scroll down and tap Ear proximity, and follow the on-screen instructions.
+- On the tab, scroll down, tap Ear proximity, and follow the on-screen instructions.

 To perform a factory data reset

-- Make a backup of any personal content that you want to keep and that is stored on the internal memory of your device.
-Photos, videos, music, and other data stored on an external memory card don't get erased.
+- Make a backup of any personal content you want to be stored on your device's internal memory.
+Photos, videos, music, and other data stored on an external memory card are not erased.